Lonestar: 199596: Lonestar Live and Lonestar

 Lonestar's first release for BNA was an extended play titled Lonestar Live, recorded at the Wildhorse Saloon in Nashville and issued in January 1995.
 Their debut single, "Tequila Talkin'", was released that August, peaking at No. 8 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
 It was included on their self-titled debut album, which was released that October.
 Its producers were Don Cook (best known for his work with Brooks & Dunn) and songwriter Wally Wilson, with whom Rich wrote the track "I Love the Way You Do That".
 Other contributing songwriters included former solo artists Bill LaBounty, Rick Vincent, and Larry Boone.
-The next single, "No News", became the band's first No. 1, holding that position for three weeks in April 1996.
+The next single, "No News", became the band's first number-one single, holding that position for three weeks in April 1996.
 A physical single release of "Tequila Talkin'" and "No News" as a double A-side also went to No. 22 on Bubbling Under Hot 100 Singles.
 After these two songs, "Runnin' Away with My Heart" also went to No. 8 on the country charts.
 It was followed by "When Cowboys Didn't Dance" (co-written by McDonald), which failed to reach the top 40, and "Heartbroke Every Day", the only single to feature Rich on lead vocals, at No. 18.
 Both of these songs had previously appeared on the Lonestar Live EP.
 Their chart runs both overlapped with then-labelmate Mindy McCready's "Maybe He'll Notice Her Now" (from her debut album Ten Thousand Angels), which featured McDonald as a backing vocalist and peaked at No. 18 as well.

 Lonestar was met with generally favorable reviews.
 Stephen Thomas Erlewine of Allmusic and Brian Wahlert of Country Standard Time both praised the band for having neotraditionalist country influences in their sound, with Wahlert also stating that the use of both Rich and McDonald on lead vocals gave the album "versatility".
 Rick Mitchell of New Country magazine was less positive, calling the band's sound "lite rock with a twang".
 In 1996, Lonestar won the Academy of Country Music award for Top New Vocal Group/Duet.